strimzi/strimzi.github.io/_posts/2018-06-11-using-strimzi-with-local-storage.md

 On the other hand, machines with fast and large local storage are not that common and are not always cheaper than using network attached storage.
 Also the nodes of your Kubernetes cluster also tend to be treated differently in public cloud.
 Instead of doing regular maintenance and restarting the nodes, it is often easier to just spin a new fresh node and kill the old one.
-And as explained in previous chapters, this approach works perfectly with the networked attached storage.
+And as explained in previous chapters, this approach works perfectly with the network attached storage.
 But doesn't fit well with the Local storage, which will be lost during such operations.

 On the other hand, when you run Kafka on Kubernetes or OpenShift installed _on-premise_ in your own datacenter, the Local storage might be a real gamechanger.